Teoroo-CMC/DoE_Course_Material/README.md

 ## Access the material
 ### Fork the parent repo and then make a local clone
-Fork the parent repo using Git to get your own copy of the repo, and then make a local clone using
+Fork the parent repo on Github to get your own copy of the repo.

 ![](Figures/Fork.png)

+Then get your own (forked) copy of the repo on your own machine using git clone:
 ```
 git clone https://github.com/YOUR_USERNAME/DoE_Course_Material.git
 ```